bu-ist/bu-learning-blocks/data-structure.md

         "correct": false
       }
     ],
+    "feedback": {
-    "correctFeedback": "You picked the correct answer!",
+      "correct": "You picked the correct answer!",
-    "incorrectFeedback": "You picked an incorrect answer, see the feedback below your answer for why it was wrong."
+      "incorrect": "You picked an incorrect answer, see the feedback below your answer for why it was wrong."
+    }
   }
 }
 ```